“GoDaddy vs. HostGator?” is a very common question for anyone researching hosting options.

 And they both make it straightforward to install common web apps like WordPress.

 They both do upsells to a similar degree.
 GoDaddy already has the reputation, but HostGator’s can be a bit annoying too.
 Here’s their checkout process.

-The catch, though, is complementary services.
+The catch, though, is complimentary services.
 GoDaddy is a domain registrar and “business services” provider.
 Many times, a company will have a domain and email with GoDaddy before they have a website.
 In that case, GoDaddy does make product integration simple.